athob/py-ananke/README.md

 <!-- Below, you will find a selection of scientific papers that showcase the potential and capabilities of py-ananke.
 These papers serve as valuable resources for understanding the practical implementation and impact of py-ananke in various domains. -->

-[`py-ananke_v0.0.2-beta2`](https://github.com/athob/py-ananke/releases/tag/v0.0.2-beta2) was featured at [EAS 2023 in Krakow](https://eas2023programme.kuoni-congress.info/presentation/generating-mock-euclid-and-roman-surveys-of-stellar-halos-of-simulated-nearby-galaxies-using-the-py-ananke-pipeline) as an e-poster, check it at [this URL](https://k-poster.kuoni-congress.info/eas-2023/poster/5bf40113-efa9-4bfc-89a5-b67ebd81f7dd).
+- [`py-ananke_v0.0.2-beta2`](https://github.com/athob/py-ananke/releases/tag/v0.0.2-beta2) was featured at [EAS 2023 in Krakow](https://eas2023programme.kuoni-congress.info/presentation/generating-mock-euclid-and-roman-surveys-of-stellar-halos-of-simulated-nearby-galaxies-using-the-py-ananke-pipeline) as an e-poster, check it at [this URL](https://k-poster.kuoni-congress.info/eas-2023/poster/5bf40113-efa9-4bfc-89a5-b67ebd81f7dd).
+- [`py-ananke_v0.1.0-beta2`](https://github.com/athob/py-ananke/releases/tag/v0.1.0-beta2) was featured at the 243rd AAS meeting in New Orleans

 ## Acknowledgements